Requirement for Foreign Employees to Work

 The employer may also not obtain this information through third parties; hence backgrounds check providers e.g., as in the US, are not common in the Czech Republic.

-Criminal records cannot be requested unless a substantive reason exists due to the nature of the work that is to be performed and provided that the requirement for information is appropriate (for instance, in case of employees handling a large amount of cash, the employer may ask for their criminal record check as it is justified by the potential risk of fraud) or when another act states the condition of a clear criminal record.
+Criminal records cannot be requested unless a substantive reason exists due to the nature of the work that is to be performed and provided or when another act states the condition of a clear criminal record.
+It is appropriate for some employers to ask for such requirement or information.
+For instance, in case an employee will be handling large amount of cash, the employer may ask for their criminal record as it is justified by the potential risk of fraud.

 Medical check-ups are not required prior to hiring, but they are mandatory prior the employee starting work.
 These are to confirm whether or not the employee is fit to carry out the work in the agreed position.
 Besides the initial check-up, further regular check-ups during the employment are mandatory depending on the type of work.
 For normal office work, the requirement for a mandatory periodical check-up is every six years, and every four years for employees aged over 50 years.